dassencio/mapgen/README.md

 allows the user to create maps which are more fun to interact with by making the icon of a selected marker look different from the icons of the unselected (normal) markers.
 Only one marker can be selected at a time.

+**NOTE**: When running `mapgen`, relative paths to icons files appearing on the input YAML file will be resolved from the current working directory, not from the location of the YAML file!

 If `popup contents` are defined for a marker, a popup will be shown when it is selected.
 Markers with no `popup contents` defined are assumed to be